harper-he/Python/Scrapy/Peacock/README.md

 Expand the number of platforms on our product.
-Netflix, Hulu etc. NBC streaming content called Peacock.
-Compared to our competitors, we didn’t have enough platforms/
+Netflix, Hulu etc. NBC streaming content service: Peacock.

 Task:
 Index all Peacock URLs and scrape them for relevant content to populate our platform.